janaagaard75/azure-functions-typescript/README.md

 ### LTS version of Node.js

-Azure Functions require and LTS version of Node.js, that is a version with an even major version number.
+Azure Functions require and LTS version of Node.js, that is a version where the major version number is even.
 Node 10 currently the newest LTS version.

     brew install node@10
     brew link node@10 --overwrite --force